countnazgul/qlBuilder/README.md

     * `c` or `clr` - clear console
     * `x` - exit

-* `qBuilder checkupdate` - compares the current version number to the remote one
+* `qlbuilder checkupdate` - compares the current version number to the remote one

 ## config.yml

 The `create` command is creates few folders and `config.yml` file.
 The config file is pre-populated with example values.
 This file specifies Qlik environments (dev, test, prod etc.)

-At the moment `qBuilder` support non-authentication environments (desktop or Core).
+At the moment `qlbuilder` support non-authentication environments (desktop or Core).
 Certificates connections to QSE is in wip

 The config file is in `yaml` format.
-The config below defines one environment (`desktop`) and the connection to it is made on `ws://localhost:4848` and the app that we will target there is `qBuilder Test.qvf`
+The config below defines one environment (`desktop`) and the connection to it is made on `ws://localhost:4848` and the app that we will target there is `qlbuilder Test.qvf`

 ```
 qlik-environments:
   - name: desktop
     host: ws://localhost:4848
-    appId: C:\Users\MyUserName\Documents\Qlik\Sense\Apps\qBuilder Test.qvf
+    appId: C:\Users\MyUserName\Documents\Qlik\Sense\Apps\qlbuilder Test.qvf
 ```

 You can have as many environments as you want (will make more sense when its possible to connect to QSE).
-Make sure that the application ids are correct in each environment. `qBuilder` will not create app if it cant find it and will throw an error.
+Make sure that the application ids are correct in each environment. `qlbuilder` will not create app if it cant find it and will throw an error.

 The environment name is used as an command argument (so try not to have spaces in the environment names)